tortoise/tortoise-orm/docs/query.rst

 Be sure to check `examples <https://github.com/Zeliboba5/tortoise-orm/tree/master/examples>`_ for better understanding

-You start your query from your model instance:
+You start your query from your model class:

 .. code-block:: python